Tilly Losch: First marriage

 Losch's first husband, the Anglo-American millionaire and surrealist arts patron Edward James, founded a ballet company for her – Les Ballets 1933, which performed in London and Paris.
 George Balanchine, whom she had met in Berlin in 1924 and who helped her with some of her choreography, was artistic director and the entire repertory was choreographed by him.
 Its most popular work was The 7 Deadly Sins with Kurt Weill's music and Bertolt Brecht's text.
 Losch danced the leading role (a dual figure) and Lotte Lenya, with whom she had a love affair at that time, sang it.
 Tom Mitford (the Hon.
 Thomas Mitford, brother of the Mitford sisters) was described as Tilly's regular lover during this marriage.
 Losch was divorced by James in 1934, after being accused by him of adultery with Prince Serge Obolensky, a Russian-American hotel executive; her countersuit, in which she made it clear that her husband was homosexual, failed.

-A permanent reminder of Tilly Losch could be seen at Edward James' former home at Monkton, on his West Dean estate.
+A permanent reminder of Tilly Losch could be seen at Edward James' former home Monkton House on his West Dean estate.
 Her "wet" footprints were woven into the carpet on the spiral staircase.
 As Tilly emerged from the bath, leaving behind a trail of wet footprints as she ascended the spiral stairs, Edward subsequently commissioned the carpet with the motif woven into it as a token of his love for her.
 After their divorce Edward moved the carpet to West Dean House (now West Dean College, where it can still be seen) replacing it at Monkton with a similar carpet made with his dog's footprint.

 Drama and film

 Losch extended her work into drama, and achieved her greatest popularity in England.
 Her stage success led her into Hollywood films.
 She appeared in several screen productions including Limelight (1936), The Garden of Allah (1936), The Good Earth (1937), and Duel in the Sun (1946).
 Her choreography was seen in Song of Scheherazade (1947).
 Dissatisfied with supporting film roles, she continued working as a dancer and choreographer and acted on Broadway.
 Losch guested with Ballet Theatre in New York in a work by Antony Tudor and in London danced Léonide Massine choreography.
 Her best known conception was "The Hand Dance" (a collaboration with her Viennese colleague, Hedy Pfundmayr) which is featured in a short dance film by Norman Bel Geddes.
-Prominent choreographers who made roles for Losch include Sir Frederick Ashton, Fred Astaire, George Balanchine, Heinrich Kroeller, Leonide Massine, and Anthony Tudor.
+Prominent choreographers who made roles for Losch include Sir Frederick Ashton, Fred Astaire, George Balanchine, Heinrich Kroeller, Leonide Massine, and Antony Tudor.